 In 2011, the Indonesian government announced a new Masterplan (known as the MP3EI, or Masterplan Percepatan dan Perluasan Pembangunan Ekonomi Indonesia, the Masterplan to Accelerate and Expand Economic Development in Indonesia).
 The aim was to encourage increased investment, particularly in infrastructure projects across Indonesia.

-After taking office, President Joko Widodo released his first instalment of policy packages intended to stimulate the Indonesian economy.
+After taking office, President Joko Widodo released his first installment of policy packages intended to stimulate the Indonesian economy.
 Jokowi focused on improving industrial competitiveness through reducing red tape, the reform package removed 89 business investment regulations and eased the acquisition of licenses, land, and bank accounts.

 After four years of being the head of government of the Republic of Indonesia, Indonesia has seen the construction of new roads, toll roads, seaports and airports that have been expedited the movement of goods and people and brought basic services to places that were previously hard to access.